-By reliably providing power 24 hours a day, nuclear energy is an important part of the energy mix necessary to meet electricity demand.
-And, with no carbon emissions, it will remain an important clean energy resource for the future.
-Learn more about how nuclear plants work.
+By reliably providing power 24 hours a day, nuclear energy is an important part of our energy mix in the Carolinas.
+And, it's our nation's largest source of carbon-free electricity.
+Learn about how nuclear plants work.

-Duke Energy operates 11 nuclear units at six sites in the Carolinas.
-The combined generating capability of these facilities is approximately 10,700 megawatts.
-Duke Energy’s nuclear fleet generates approximately half of the electricity provided to its customers in the Carolinas, with production costs among the lowest in the nation.
+Duke Energy operates 11 nuclear units at six sites in North Carolina and South Carolina.
+Together, these facilities can generate about 10,700 megawatts.
+Duke Energy’s nuclear plants generate about half of the electricity for our customers in the Carolinas, with production costs among the lowest in the nation.

 Learn more about each of our nuclear facilities.

 |Catawba Nuclear Station||Oconee Nuclear Station|

 |Harris Nuclear Plant||Robinson Nuclear Plant|